 9B Links about secession in the United States.
 Following the link are a couple of paragraphs from the article to give you sense of whole.
 Some are written from a blue perspective and some are from a red perspective.
+As I have said I do not like the concept of secession as such but realize there is a need for the separation of two radically opposing views both of which are capable of violence.
+With research it appears there are many others that think likewise.

 “There are too many complicating factors, we are told, too many issues to determine and things to divvy up: land, water, contiguity, coastal access, commingled and cross-border assets, natural resources and mineral rights, the currency and debt, and, finally, the military.
 And, of course, the federal government would do everything in its power to prevent, or halt, a breakup.
 As a political matter, no one in charge of a large territory with a big population, robust economy and vast trove of resources ever wants to let any part of it go.
 Losing any part of America would lessen our elites’ power and wealth, both at home and abroad, and they know it.”